roberlozcar/PIC-FLIP/readme.md

 # Miscellaneous

-This project needs Freeglut.
-This libraries are included in external but you can check [the freeglut project](http://freeglut.sourceforge.net/) for more information and credits.
+This project needs Freeglut library.
+This library and its source are included in external but you can check [the freeglut project](http://freeglut.sourceforge.net/) for more information and credits.